Britain's FTSE kept steady by rise in Vodafone

 LONDON, May 20 (Reuters) - Britain’s top share index held firm on Wednesday, as bid speculation lifted mobile network operator Vodafone, whose gains offset a slump in the shares of luxury goods group Burberry.

-Shares in Vodafone, which fell 3.2 percent on Tuesday, advanced 4.6 percent on Wednesday after the chairman of Liberty Global, John Malone, said the two companies would make a “great fit”, reigniting long-running merger speculation.
+Shares in Vodafone, which fell 3.2 percent on Tuesday, advanced around 4 percent on Wednesday after the chairman of Liberty Global, John Malone, said the two companies would make a “great fit”, reigniting long-running merger speculation.

 “Vodafone has helped the index a little bit.
 The FTSE looks fairly well anchored at the moment, with a slight positive skew,” said Hantec Markets’ analyst Richard Perry.